-So if you plan on creating a big feast at home this Easter to help brighten another day in iso, these are the places to get your fresh seafood on the Sunshine Coast right now.
+If you plan on creating a big feast at home this summer, these are the places to get your fresh seafood on the Sunshine Coast right now.

 Fisheries On The Spit

-Open every day this Easter long weekend from 10am to 7pm, Fisheries On The Spit will be pumping out hot food, takeaway alcohol and fresh seafood, so you can grab your crispy piece of fish and take it across the road to enjoy with your feet in the sand, or head straight home to cook up that epic seafood recipe you’ve been hanging to try.
-Even better, the team are taking contactless orders, so call ahead to place your seafood order, and when it’s ready, they’ll bring it out to your car.
+Fisheries On The Spit is pumping out hot food, takeaway alcohol and fresh seafood, so you can grab your crispy piece of fish and take it across the road to enjoy with your feet in the sand, or head straight home to cook up that epic seafood recipe you’ve been hanging to try.

 Mooloolaba Fish Market

 Hunting for the best seafood on the Sunshine Coast without having to drop a line yourself?
 Mooloolaba Fish Market have the best reputation in the region for dishing up the freshest of seafood, straight off the trawler.
-Call ahead to order both fresh and cooked seafood, and they’ll have it ready for you in 30 minutes.
-For those who are worried about being out in public, these guys are strictly following the 1.5-metre rule and are now only taking cashless payments.
-So, if mouth-watering Mooloolaba King Prawns are a non-negotiable for Easter, whether in iso or not, this is the spot to head to.
-Open Thursday and Good Friday from 6am to 8pm, Saturday and Easter Sunday from 8am to 8pm, and Easter Monday from 8am to 7.30pm.
+So, if mouth-watering Mooloolaba King Prawns are a non-negotiable, this is the spot to head to.

 Noosa Junction Seafood Market

-The go-to for those looking around Noosa for fresh seafood on the Sunshine Coast, Noosa Junction Seafood Market will be open for all your Easter long weekend feasting needs.
-Flaunting Mooloolaba King Prawns, local yellow fin tuna or snapper, Tassie salmon and so much more, we suggest throwing in some of their mini sustainably-sourced fish cakes for an iso treat next week.
-Physical distancing has been marked out accordingly throughout the store, and you can drop in to pick your goods on Thursday from 8.30am to 6pm, Good Friday from 8.30am to 4pm, Easter Saturday, Sunday and Monday from 10am to 4pm.
+The go-to for those looking around Noosa for fresh seafood on the Sunshine Coast, Noosa Junction Seafood Market is open for all your feasting needs.
+Flaunting Mooloolaba King Prawns, local yellow fin tuna or snapper, Tassie salmon and so much more, we suggest throwing in some of their mini sustainably-sourced fish cakes for a treat.

 Noosaville Fish Market